camdenk/mlbplotR/README.md

 ## To Do

 -   Create a package vignette
--   Clean team names/abbreviations automatically before plotting
 -   Add in mean/median line geoms
 -   Continue to add player ids for headshots for those who haven’t played in the Statcast era
--   Create a function that returns a dataframe with player ids